Table of contents

 Why Does This Matter?

-Lenders require personal guarantees because DSCR loans are non-recourse at the entity level but recourse at the personal level.
-Personal guarantees give lenders assurance that someone with ownership will take responsibility if the LLC or corporation doesn’t meet its obligations.
+Lenders require personal guarantees because recourse at the entity level may not be sufficient to recoup unpaid principal balance and any late fees and legal expenses associated with recourse.
+Personal guarantees give lenders assurance that someone with ownership will take responsibility if the LLC or corporation doesn’t fully meet its obligations to repay the loan.

-Before applying, plan your entity’s ownership and decide which members will act as guarantors—especially if some members have significantly different credit profiles.
+Key takeaway: Before applying, plan your entity’s ownership and decide which members will act as guarantors, especially if some members have significantly different credit profiles.
 This can impact your loan terms and eligibility.

 Mortgage Experience